telescout/gruntly-website/src/pages/privacy.md

 - **Modify**: Update or correct your data.
 - **Delete**: Ask us to delete your personal data.

-If you wish to exercise these rights, please contact us at [Insert Contact Email].
+If you wish to exercise these rights, please contact us at support@gruntly.co.

 ---